Contact Us Today (424) 372-3112

 In simple terms, Penal Code 12022.53 imposes additional legal penalties if you commit specific crimes using a gun.
 It allows an “enhancement” to California state prison sentences for some serious felony offenses if there was a gun used in the commission of the crime.
 In other words, it “enhances” a state prison sentence in California by simply making the sentence significantly longer.

 Previously, if you used a gun in the commission of some crimes, you would be facing a mandatory minimum prison term.
-However, in 2017, the lawmakers in California passed Senate Bill 620 – which gives judge's the decision make power to dismiss a 10-20-life sentence enhancement – as long as it's “in the interest of justice.”
+However, in 2017, the lawmakers in California passed Senate Bill 620 – which gives judges the decision-making power to dismiss a 10-20-life sentence enhancement – as long as it's “in the interest of justice.”

-Now, it's at the discretion of the judge, rather than a mandatory minimum.
-If you have been accused of using a gun to commit a serious felony crime in Los Angeles, consult with our law firm to review the details.
+Now, the decision is at the judge's discretion rather than a mandatory minimum.
+If you have been accused of using a gun to commit a serious felony crime in Los Angeles, it's crucial to consult with our law firm to review the details and receive expert guidance.

 Felony Crimes That Apply to PC 12022.53 Gun Sentence Enhancement